MACARONS: A Modular and Open-Sourced Automation System for Vertical Farming: (1) Overview

 Automation in vertical farms generally includes environmental control and monitoring while transport, loading and unloading of crops into the vertical farm structure is done manually or with the use of large human-operated machines \cite{aerofarms, zcf, atf, bwf}.
 Using shipping containers to house vertical farms has also been popular.
 Although fast to deploy in open areas, these solutions are inflexible and cannot be easily incorporated into certain unused urban spaces \cite{gps, ff, ltg}.
 Some large scale vertical farms automate the transport, loading and unloading of crops with dedicated conveyor belts and robotic systems.
 This is however expensive to build and highly specific and inflexible.
 Automated seeding and harvesting is also generally employed at this scale \cite{plenty, tnf}.

 Iron Ox \cite{ironox} is an automated greenhouse where multiple mobile robots move under crop platforms, picking them up and moving them to the watering and harvesting stations.
-The system is not open-source and each robot is expected to be expensive due to the large lifting capacity and sensors.
-The unconstrained environment also requires advanced localisation and navigation.
-Similar to the above there are many warehouse robots that use a similar approach \cite{amazon}.
+There are also many warehouse robots that use a similar approach \cite{amazon}.
 Some systems also use rails to guide their robots such as grocery packing robots \cite{ocado}.
+The unconstrained environment in the Iron Ox sytem requires advanced localisation and navigation.
+The system is also not open-source and each robot is expected to be expensive due to the large lifting capacity and sensors.
+For a comparison a large Amazon warehouse robotic system using a thousand similar robot packers will cost around 15-20 million USD.
+Each warehousing robot is therefore expected to cost around 20,000USD \cite{amazon_packer_bot}.

 The above systems are not open-sourced.
 FarmBot \cite{farmbot} is an open-sourced project where a fixed size area houses soil for crops to be seeded, watered, weeded and monitored by a robot above it.
-It is however not built for vertical farming and hydroponics and is not designed for scaling.
+It is however not built for vertical farming and hydroponics, and is not designed for scaling.
 Open Source Ecology \cite{ose} is working on a large ecosystem of open hardware agricultural machines which has inspired MACARONS, but is focused on outdoor farms so does not include vertical farming.